prettydiff/share-file-systems/documentation/test_browser.md

    * *focus* - This standard event fires when an element becomes active as recognized by the DOM method `document.activeElement()`.
    * *keydown* - This standard event fires when a keyboard key is pressed and continues to fire multiple times if the key continues to be pressed.
 The frequency of repeated event executions is defined by the machine operating system.
    * *keyup* - This standard event fires when a keyboard key that is pressed is then released.
    * *move* - This event is custom to the test environment.
 For security reasons the browser will not allow JavaScript to capture and direct the mouse cursor position, so this event allows for arbitrary movement of a DOM element for the convenience of testing.
-This event uses a `coords` property in the given interaction object which is an array of two numbers that serve as coordinates for CSS properties *top* and *left* respectively.
+This event uses a `coords` property in the given interaction object which is an array of two numbers that serve as coordinates for CSS properties *top* and *left* respectively in CSS *em* dimensions.
    * *mousedown* - This standard event executes when a mouse button is pressed on a given element.
    * *mouseenter* - This standard event executes when a mouse cursor enters the bounding area of a given element.
    * *mouseleave* - This standard event executes when a mouse cursor exits the bounding area of a given element.